ONLYOFFICE/Kubernetes-DocSpace/docs/DB-MIGRATION.md

   copy data.
 - The image must provide `mysqldump`.
 If needed, set `image` to a MySQL client image matching your server version.
-- To keep the new name but avoid the copy, set `connections.mysqlDatabase=docspace` and `docs.connections.dbName=docspace` on upgrade instead — the installation stays on the old database.
+- If you want to keep using the old database and skip the migration, set `connections.mysqlDatabase=docspace` and `docs.connections.dbName=docspace` on upgrade.

 ## Doing it manually